 4.1 Control

-Somewhat paradoxically, many SMEs continue to cling tightly to the CRM’s greatest stumbling block, individually-maintained Excel sheets.
+Somewhat paradoxically, many SMEs continue to cling tightly to the CRM’s greatest stumbling block: individually maintained Excel sheets.
 Even today, the vast majority of SMEs continue to use Excel as a fundamental tool for managing clients and projects.
 Admittedly, Excel is a great tool, perhaps one of the best, but it is not customer management software.
 And it’s useless to others if it resides on one person’s laptop.

 CRM also functions as a link between the marketing and sales departments.
 Salespeople serve as the eyes of the marketing department.
-Relevant data has to flow both ways between the two.
+Relevant data has to flow between the two.
 For this reason, CRM normally requires a fundamental shift in the operation and growth of a company.
 The emphasis must be moving from tight control toward order, thereby creating a business that can scale and adapt.

 5. Door-to-Customer Experience Management: Loyalty and Personalization